 - Are healthy and haven’t been diagnosed with any pre-existing medical conditions.

-- Or are trying to obtain a policy for someone who may find it difficult to schedule a medical exam (ex-spouse, interstate truck driver, or individuals living in remote areas).
+- Or are you trying to obtain a policy for someone who may find it challenging to schedule a medical exam (e.g., an ex-spouse, an interstate truck driver, or an individual living in remote areas)?

 Accelerated underwriting is not available for all types of life insurance policies, and not all insurance companies offer it.
-Additionally, accelerated life insurance policies are also not suitable for everyone which is something that we will address specifically later on in this article.
+Additionally, accelerated life insurance policies are not suitable for everyone, which we will address later in this article.

 Which life insurance companies offer the best-accelerated life insurance products?

-The following top-rated insurance companies offer what we believe to be the best accelerated underwriting programs.
-We remain impartial as to which company is the best, as different companies are better suited for different situations based on your particular needs and goals.
-Therefore, we did not rank the companies but have listed them in alphabetical order.
+The following top-rated insurance companies offer what we believe to be the best-accelerated underwriting programs.
+We remain impartial about which company is the best, as different companies are better suited for different situations based on your particular needs and goals.
+Therefore, we did not rank the companies but listed them alphabetically.

 Lastly, it’s worth noting that not all the companies listed below are 100% no-exam, as some may require a medical examination if you don’t meet specific criteria.